aws-samples/amazon-connect-with-amazon-lex-genai-capabilities/README.md

   8. Choose Save and Import flow.
   9. Select the file to import, and choose Import.

-When the flow is imported into an existing flow, the name of the existing flow is updated, too. [filelocation: /contactflowsample]
+When the flow is imported into an existing flow, the name of the existing flow is updated, too.

   10. Review and update any resolved or unresolved references as necessary.
   11. To save the imported flow, choose Save.
 To publish, choose Save and Publish.
   12. After you upload the contactflow, update the following configurations